Age Groups and Vaccines: Adults

 - Annual influenza vaccine

-- Tetanus-diphtheria-pertussis (Tdap) for all adults especially those who will be around young babies and children, and then tetanus and diphtheria booster (Td) every 10 years.
+- Tetanus-diphtheria-pertussis (Tdap) for all adults especially those who will be around young babies and children, and then Tdap or tetanus and diphtheria (Td) booster every 10 years.

 Pregnant women are recommended to get the Tdap vaccine during each pregnancy between 27 and 36 weeks’ gestation.
 Although any time during this window is acceptable, public health officials recommend getting the vaccine as early as possible during this window.
 Pregnant women who do not receive the vaccine during pregnancy should still get a dose before being discharged from the hospital.